Jayaprakash1998/Python-practice-problems-set-1/README.md

 # Python-practice-problems-set-1

-This Repository contains easy level Python problems.
+# This Repository contains easy level Python problems.

-Each file contains Question, Hints and Answer.
+# Each file contains Question, Hints and Answer.

-Line 1 -- Question.
+# Line 1 -- Question.

-Hints are contained within the questions.
+# Line 100 -- Answer.

-Line 100 -- Answer.
+# Hints are contained within the questions.